ronnie88597/Notes/llvm/Look into the mechanism translating from source-code to machine-code in llvm.md

 Each target has some hooks it can implement to affect the way scheduling is done.
 I won't dwell on this topic here, however.

 Finally, the scheduler emits a list of instructions into a `MachineBasicBlock`, using `InstrEmitter::EmitMachineNode` to translate from `SDNode`.
-The instructions here take the MachineInstr from ("MI form" from now on), and the DAG can be destroyed.
+The instructions here take the MachineInstr form ("MI form" from now on), and the DAG can be destroyed.

 We can examine the machine instructions emitted in this step by calling llc with the `-print-machineinstrs` flag and looking at the first output that says "After instruction selection":